Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Data-driven distributional preference robust model

-We consider a multi-attribute decision making problem which aims to maximize the overall utility of attribute performances.
-Since the DM's utility function is stochastic, we consider the expected utility $\bE_P [u(x; V)]$ where the expectation is taken with respect to (w.r.t) the probability distribution of $V$.
-Moreover, since the true probability distribution is unknown in some data-driven problems, we may have to rely on partially available information such as empirical data, computation simulations, or subjective judgement to construct an ambiguity set of distributions.
+We consider a multi-attribute decision-making problem which aims to maximize the overall utility of attribute performances.
+Since the DM's utility function is stochastic, we consider the expected utility $\bE_P [u(x; V)]$ where the expectation is taken with respect to (w.r.t) the probability distribution $P$ of $V$.
+Moreover, since the true probability distribution $P$ is unknown in some data-driven problems, we may have to rely on partially available information such as empirical data, computational simulations, or subjective judgment to construct an ambiguity set of distributions.